 We combat these issues for our customers with our cash management technology that gives a real-time view of the cash across your stores.
 Use the data from your cash management technology to monitor real-time coin levels and generate alerts when change is running low so that you can replenish cash drawers before cashiers run out – and avoid unnecessary emergency order change fees.

 Do your stores need to order change more than once a week?
 Are CIT coming too often, or not enough?
 There is no one-size-fits-all solution.
 With the data you can also set up flexible CIT contracts that allow collections and deliveries to flex with demand.
 Each store has a different amount of traffic and different needs when it comes to their CIT requirements.
 Monitor the peaks and troughs of cash levels and use real-time data to make more informed decisions around collection and delivery schedules.
-Avoid large quantities of cash idling in back-office safes for days at a time and ensure that the notes in your cash drawers are picked up several times a day or simply stored in a smartsafe at the point of sale.
+Avoid large quantities of cash idling in back-office safes for days at a time and ensure that the bills in your cash drawers are picked up several times a day or simply stored in a smartsafe at the point of sale.

 With a small investment in cash management technology such as a cash counter, LiveSafe or LiveDrawer, cash loss is slashed, you avoid unnecessary charges and your stores benefit from greater efficiency.
-All of this ensures a more effective cash management function and that the level of cash across your stores is optimised to meet demand.
+All of this ensures a more effective cash management function and that the level of cash across your stores is optimized to meet demand.